bilig

 Install in Claude Desktop

-Open the generated file with Claude Desktop:
+Open either the downloaded release asset or the locally generated file with Claude Desktop:

 open build/mcpb/bilig-workpaper.mcpb